-In this post, I’ll explain how a currency forward contract works and provide you with a list of the services offering this feature.
+In this post, we’ll explore how a currency forward contract works and list the services offering this payment feature.

 What is a currency forward contract?

-Entering into a currency forward contract does not require an upfront payment of any sort, but it is a contractual arrangement between the two parties.
+Entering into a currency forward contract does not require an upfront payment, but it is a contractual arrangement between two parties.
 This means that you must proceed with the agreed transaction, no matter what occurs after the agreement has been made.
-Even if the exchange rate has since moved in your favour, and that you’d be better off not proceeding with the forward exchange contract, you’ll still need to honour the original terms.
+Even if the exchange rate has since moved in your favour, and that you would be better off not proceeding with the forward exchange contract, you’ll still need to honour the original terms.

 |wdt_ID||Service||Ave. cost||Speed||Countries||Our score||Review|